Managing the March Madness: Keeping Your Employees Productive and Office Pools Legal

-The NCAA Men's Basketball tournament started Thursday and employees across Iowa are hurrying to get their brackets filled out for tournament pools.
-Employers typically have two concerns when it comes to March Madness: (1) keeping employees productive during the tournament; and (2) ensuring that any official (or unofficial) office pool is legal.
+The NCAA Men's Basketball starts tomorrow, and employees across Iowa are hurrying to get their brackets filled out for tournament pools.
+Employers should expect extra madness this year with all three Iowa universities participating in the tournament.
+However, there are steps employers can take to keep employees productive during the tournament and ensure that any official (or unofficial) office pool is legal.

 Legality of Office Pools

-No participant may win or lose more than a total of $50 in one or more games at any time during any period of 24 consecutive hours.
-Sports betting pools must be low stakes.
-If the pool gets too big (more than $50), consider awarding a winner every 24 hours or divide participants into several different pools.
+- No participant may win or lose more than a total of $200 in one or more games at any time during any period of 24 consecutive hours.
+Iowa’s law was amended last year to increase the amount that can be won or lost from $50 to $200.
+However, sports betting pools must still be low stakes.
+If the pool gets too big (more than $200), consider awarding a winner every 24 hours or divide participants into several different pools.

-All participants in the gambling activity must be individuals, and no participant may act as an agent for another person.
-Participants may only submit brackets for themselves.
+- All participants in the gambling activity must be individuals, and no participant may act as an agent for another person.
+Participants may only submit brackets and entry fees for themselves.
 If you allow non-employees (with a bona fide social relationship to your employees) to participate in the office pool, they must fill out and submit their own brackets.